apache/spark/docs/howto/connection/index.rst

 --------------------

-Airflow uses `Fernet <https://github.com/fernet/spec/>`__ to encrypt passwords in the connection configuration.
+Airflow uses `Fernet <https://github.com/fernet/spec/>`__ to encrypt passwords in the connection configurations stored the metastore database.
 It guarantees that without the encryption password, Connection Passwords cannot be manipulated or read without the key.

 For information on configuring Fernet, look at :ref:`security/fernet`.

+In addition to retrieving connections from environment variables or the metastore database, you can enable an secrets backend to retrieve connections.
+For more details see :doc:`../secrets-backend/index`

 Connection Types
 ----------------